Four suspected grave looters arrested

-Four young males were apprehended reportedly looting a grave in the Bono Region.
+Four young males were apprehended for reportedly looting a grave in the Bono Region.

-Assemblywoman for the area, Atas Adwoa, told Nyankonton Mu Nsem on Rainbow Radio 87.5Fm that she has received anguish over the subject.
+Assemblywoman for the area, Ataa Adwoa, told Nyankonton Mu Nsem on Rainbow Radio 87.5Fm that she has received anguish over the subject.

 According to her, the young men were apprehended plundering the graves on Sunday evening.